sveltia/sveltia-cms/README.md

   - Navigate between the global media folder and per-collection media folders[^6].
   - Preview image, audio, video, text and PDF files.
     - Check your site’s [CSP](#setting-up-content-security-policy) if the preview doesn’t work.
-  - Copy the public URL, file path, text data or image data of a selected asset to clipboard.
+  - Copy the public URL[^74], file path, text data or image data of a selected asset to clipboard.
     - The file path starts with `/` as expected[^48].
   - Edit plain text assets, including SVG images.
   - Replace existing assets.